fictionco/fiction/@apps/factor-site/docs/content/coreConcepts/index.md

 This is because they are server-rendered and servers have to work every time a user loads a page.
 This can be solved somewhat by caching, but becomes challenging when you want to deliver user-specific content.

 **Solution**
-The modern JAMStack paradigm recommends you build your application templates ahead of time and simply make calls to API endpoints when interactivity is needed.
-This makes Factor, and other JAMStack apps, super easy to host and scale.
+The modern JamStack paradigm recommends you build your application templates ahead of time and simply make calls to API endpoints when interactivity is needed.
+This makes Factor, and other JamStack apps, super easy to host and scale.

 ## Extend Your Apps